Petful

 Solving this problem means being more realistic about approving adopters.

 From my own experience, it can be painful to make exceptions and allow someone who doesn’t meet every ideal qualification to adopt a beloved shelter pet.
 But to ensure a higher placement rate, a lower euthanasia rate and an overall decrease in depression (among pets and workers), we must exercise some flexibility.
+Adopters shouldn’t be rejected just because they: Rent instead of own a home Work an 8-hour day Don't make $100,000-plus per year Don't have a fenced-in yard Have no previous pet experience

 In some cases, shelter policies should be reviewed and updated.
 Staff members should meet regularly to discuss how to handle each case and be encouraged to bring adoption questions to managers.

 Sometimes, taking a break is the best option.
-Working in a shelter is emotional and it becomes difficult to leave, even for a short time.
+Working in a shelter is emotionaland it becomes difficult to leave, even for a short time.
 But taking a relaxing vacation may be the very thing needed to refresh oneself.

 It’s important for rescue workers to remember why they took the job and to stay focused on not only protecting shelter pets but also saving them through finding new homes.
 Not every adoption is perfect and not every adopter is flawless, but a good home is better than no home.